StephanieWillis/solar-and-heat-pump-savings/README.md

 for 2021/22 installs accredited under MCS.
 We used the upper confidence interval given prices have likely risen since 2021/2022

-Heat pump and gas boiler costs from Nesta's [How to reduce the cost of heat pupms report]( https://media.nesta.org.uk/documents/How_to_reduce_the_cost_of_heat_pumps_v4_1.pdf)
+Heat pump and gas boiler costs from Nesta's [How to reduce the cost of heat pumps report]( https://media.nesta.org.uk/documents/How_to_reduce_the_cost_of_heat_pumps_v4_1.pdf)
 - Used tables 1 (for semi only) and 2 (for terrace, flat, detached) from
 - Corrected gas boiler cost for semi-detached by same amount as heat pump shifts to keep equivalent